What is the source of nearly all of Earth's energy?

 Types of Energy Resources

 Energy resources are either renewable or nonrenewable.
 Nonrenewable resources are used faster than they can be replaced, so the supply available to society is limited.
-Renewable resources will not run out because they are replaced as quickly as they are used (see example in Figure below).
+Renewable resources will not run out because they are replaced as quickly as they are used (see example in Figure below ).
 Can you think of some renewable and nonrenewable energy sources?

-An old windmill in Big Sur, California.
+An old windmill in Big the Netherlands.

 Fossil fuels — coal, oil, and natural gas — are the most common example of nonrenewable energy resources.
 Fossil fuels are formed from fossils, the partially decomposed remains of once living plants and animals.
 These fossils took millions of years to form.
 When fossil fuels are burned for energy, they release pollutants into the atmosphere.
 Fossil fuels also release carbon dioxide and other greenhouse gases, which are causing global temperatures to rise.